DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-27-Pipeline-pattern.md

 - relinking the new handler with its successor
 - relinking the existing predecessor to the new handler

-So, in some applications, these operations is quite error-prone indeed.
+So, in some applications, these operations are quite error-prone indeed.

 Then, ```Pipeline``` pattern was born to solve this problem.